Skip to main content

 Organizational roadblocks to internal data analysis

-Building accurate claims analytics models is not just a step towards achieving underwriting excellence, but can also be critical in setting an insurance carrier apart from the competition.
+Building accurate claims analytics models is not just a step towards achieving intelligent underwriting excellence, but can also be critical in setting an insurance carrier apart from the competition.
 Models that use predictive analytics based on past claims behavior, can significantly reduce processing and approval times, ultimately increasing customer satisfaction.
 Internally as well, accurate claims analytics models can reduce instances of fraud and increase profitability through more efficient underwriting processes.
 Making use of internal claims data to build these models comes with two major benefits:

 • Existing data requires less investment than acquiring new sources of data